noapeled/GloolaServer/README.md

     }

+Note that the contents of a single 'scheduled_medicine_updated' event can hold multiple changed fields.

 The server sends every new feed event as push notification to all caretakers of the patient.

-In addition, the entire feed is accessible through
+Feed events can be accessed through

-    GET /feed/:patientid
+    GET /feed/:patientid?limit=k

-To which the server responds with a list of all feed events for the patient, sorted by "when".
+to which the server responds with a list of the k latest feed events for the patient, sorted by "when".
-Note that the contents of a single 'scheduled_medicine_updated' event can hold multiple changed fields.
+If the optional limit parameter is omitted, i.e.

+    GET /feed/:patientId

+then all feed events are returned.

 ## Example Feed